Moody Bluegrass: Reception

 Critics praised both releases for their craftsmanship and serious treatment of the material.

-On AllMusic.com, James Christopher Monger provided this assessment of the first album: "With all of the other countless tongue-in-cheek bluegrass renderings of classic rock radio staples, it's hard not to toss off producer/mandolin player David Harvey's irony-free reimagining of the Moody Blues' greatest hits…[however] what was once an exercise in high camp turns into a lovingly crafted tribute that's as reverent as it is whimsical."
+For AllMusic, James Christopher Monger wrote of the first album: "With all of the other countless tongue-in-cheek bluegrass renderings of classic rock radio staples, it's hard not to toss off producer/mandolin player David Harvey's irony-free reimagining of the Moody Blues' greatest hits…[however] what was once an exercise in high camp turns into a lovingly crafted tribute that's as reverent as it is whimsical."

-For the second album, Jim Burn on folkalley.com wrote, “Harvey has once again sparked conversation with these arrangements, but pulls them off with such class that any suggestion of novelty instantly disappears once you listen.
-He adds vocal harmony (The Settles Connection) and strings at the right moments, but mostly lets his cast of stars deliver.”
+For the second album, Jim Burn on folkalley.com wrote, "Harvey has once again sparked conversation with these arrangements, but pulls them off with such class that any suggestion of novelty instantly disappears once you listen.
+He adds vocal harmony (The Settles Connection) and strings at the right moments, but mostly lets his cast of stars deliver."

-Track lists
+Track listings

 The following listed tracks include lead singers / performers.